jd78/rabbit/README.md

 ```

 A message handler can have parameters or not.
 You might want to inject your repository, a rabbit producer, etc.
-A handler always return the function func(message interface{}, header map[string]interface{}) rabbit.HandlerResponse, where message and handler are respectively the message and the handler that will be injected by the rabbit library; and rabbit.HandlerResponse is the return status of the handler that will be read by the rabbit library to perfom specific operations like ack, reqeueing, etc.
+A handler always returns the function func(message interface{}, header map[string]interface{}) rabbit.HandlerResponse, where message and handler are respectively the message and the handler that will be injected by the rabbit library; and rabbit.HandlerResponse is the return status of the handler that will be read by the rabbit library to perfom specific operations like ack, reqeueing, etc.

 rabbit.HandlerResponse can be:
  - rabbit.Completed, if all good, the message will be eventually acked